Robby Ginepri: 2011–2014

 Ginepri participated in the Atlanta Tennis Championships as a wildcard.
 His first match was against fellow wildcard Tommy Haas.
 He received a wildcard to the US Open, where he defeated Brazilian João Souza in the first round in a four-set match.
 He then lost to John Isner in the second round.

 In the early part of 2013, Ginepri won a Futures event and made the final of a Challenger tournament.
 Ginepri made it to the quarterfinals of the US Clay Court Championship in Houston before losing to Juan Mónaco.
 He failed to qualify for the French Open and did not participate in Wimbledon.
 In 2014, having competed in futures tournaments throughout the start of the season, Ginepri participated in his first Challenger at the 2014 Sarasota Open, retiring after one match in the first round of qualifying.
 After winning the USTA wildcard position for the 2014 French Open, he lost to Rafael Nadal in the first round, 6–0, 6–3, 6–0.

 Personal life

-Ginepri was born in Fort Lauderdale, Florida and graduated from Joseph Wheeler High School in Marietta, Georgia.
+Ginepri was born in Jacksonville and graduated from Joseph Wheeler High School in Marietta, Georgia.
 Ginepri currently lives in Acworth, Georgia.
 He owns the Olde Town Athletic Club in Marietta.
 His father, Rene, who is originally from Luxembourg, is a systems analyst and his mother, Nancy, is a second grade teacher.

 Ginepri retired from the tour in 2015.
 He was briefly linked with actress Minnie Driver.
-Married Josephine Stafford on September 29, 2012 in Atlanta, Georgia.
+He married Josephine Stafford on September 29, 2012 in Atlanta, Georgia.
 On February 22, 2007, Ginepri participated on Spike TV's Pros vs. Joes with Rik Smits, Rob Dibble, and Andre Rison.